 Source: PR Newswire

-This can be achieved through carefully researching the ingredient list of any supplement in order to ensure that no harmful or unreliable components are included.
+This can be accomplished by carefully researching supplement ingredient lists to ensure harmful or unreliable components aren’t included.

-Also, taking extra precautionary measures like reading customer reviews and consulting with a medical professional before using a supplement are recommended for those who still wish to take daily vitamins or other dietary supplements.
+Taking precautionary measures like reading customer reviews and consulting medical professionals before using supplements is recommended for those still wishing to take daily vitamins or other dietary supplements.

 More than 72% of consumers trust herbal supplements (often more than pharmaceutical drugs).